bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-troubleshooting.md

 CPUSchedulingPriority=89
 ```

+### bbb-html5 fails to start with a SETSCHEDULER error

-Also, as of 2.2.30, the systemd unit file for `bbb-html5.service` now contains the following lines
+As of 2.2.30, the systemd unit file for `bbb-html5.service` now contains the following lines

 ```ini
 CPUSchedulingPolicy=fifo